2020 in Konfrontacja Sztuk Walki: Background

 KSW has launched a new bare knuckle fighting event serie called Genesis.

 Former UFC heavyweight Josh Barnett returned to the ring when he took on the former KSW heavyweight champion Marcin Rozalski in a bare-knuckle boxing match in the first main event under the Genesis banner.

 Results

 KSW 56: Materla vs. Soldić

 KSW 56: Materla vs. Soldić was a mixed martial arts event held by Konfrontacja Sztuk Walki on November 14, 2020 at the Wytwórnia Club in Łódź, Poland.

 Background

-In the event headliner, the reigning KSW welterweight champion Roberto Soldić has move up to 185 pounds to challenge the former KSW middleweight champion Michał Materla.
+In the event headliner, the reigning KSW welterweight champion Roberto Soldić moved up to 185 pounds to challenge the former KSW middleweight champion Michał Materla.

-The co-main event of the evening featured a title bout between the reigning KSW light heavyweight champion Tomasz Narkun and the undeafeated Croatian Ivan Erslan.
+The co-main event of the evening featured a title bout between the reigning KSW light heavyweight champion Tomasz Narkun and the undefeated Croatian Ivan Erslan.

 Sebastian Rajewski was scheduled to face Michał Sobiech, but Sobiech was forced off the card on November 4 due to a hand injury.
 Filip Pejić served as Sobiech replacement, takes short notice fight against Rajewski.